How Avalanche Subnets Tackle the Scalability Problem?

 How Avalanche Subnets Tackles the Scalability Problem

-Subnets and the advantages it offers
+L1s and the advantages it offers

-Application Specific Subnets
+Application Specific L1s

 As the user base begins to expand, networks begin experiencing throughput issues.
 For example, the C-Chain can process ~4500 transactions per second (TPS), which is excessive compared to Ethereum or Bitcoin.
 However, with the rise in demand for the C Chain, transactions will become slower and more expensive for end-users.

-Permissioned & Semi-Permissioned Subnets
+Permissioned & Semi-Permissioned L1s

-Scalable and Interoperable Subnets
+Scalable and Interoperable L1s

 Implications for Validators & AVAX Delegators

-What are the advantages of subnets?
+What are the advantages of L1s?

 3. Validators may also require to meet specific hardware requirements for the apps to function seamlessly.